Testing bosonic dark matter through white dwarf mass measurements: Equilibrium stellar models

 \subsection{Representative models}

 Table~\ref{table1} reports the class of representative (or fiducial) models of our large sample.
 The last two columns include the corresponding central pressure and scalar field amplitude used to generate each configuration.
 For each observational case we explore solutions within three different theoretical frameworks, corresponding to distinct scalar field configurations.
 Specifically, we fix the scalar boson mass to the following three values: $\mu = (10, 5.04, 1.68) \times 10^{-11}\,\mathrm{eV}$.
 These values are not arbitrary.
 The chosen order of magnitude for $\mu$ is physically well motivated in the context of composite WDs as it yields scalar field configurations with spatial extents of several hundred to a few thousand kilometers and mass contributions ranging from a few percent up to nearly one solar mass.
 In this regime, the scalar component naturally operates on the same characteristic scales as WDs.
-Note that a bosonic particle with a mass far outside this range would not generate configurations with observable consequences for WDs.
+Note that a bosonic particle with a mass far outside this range would not generate configurations with observable consequences for WDs, as the mass of the scalar field is directly related to the spatial extent of its distribution~\cite{Schunck:2003kk,Liebling:2012fv}, and the scales would be incompatible.
+Very small boson masses ($\mu\sim10^{-22}-10^{-20}$ eV) correspond to Compton wavelengths of galactic scales \cite{Schunck:1998nq,Mourelle:2024dlt,Mourelle:2025ilv}, whereas larger masses lead to scalar-field configurations confined to regions of only a few kilometers, comparable to the size of a neutron star or even smaller, where the field effectively acts as a compact dark-matter core \cite{Lai:2004fw,DiGiovanni:2020frc,Mourelle:2024qgo}.

 On the other hand, the specific choice of $\mu$ allows us to investigate how variations in boson mass affect the spatial structure of the scalar field.
 Even small changes in $\mu$ lead to qualitatively different configurations: for $\mu = 1 \times 10^{-10}\,\mathrm{eV}$, the scalar field forms a compact central core, while for $\mu = 1.68 \times 10^{-11}\rm eV$, it spreads over a volume comparable to that of the fermionic component~\cite{ brito2015accretion,Brito:2015yfh}.
 Therefore, the three selected values probe a range of mixed configurations in which the scalar field plays distinct structural roles.